Distortion Resilience for Goal-Oriented Semantic Communication: Conclusion

 \section{Conclusion}

-This paper explores efficient semantic communication by addressing wireless resource allocation and semantic information extraction while considering distortion rates.
-It introduces a novel approach where users transmit lossy semantic data to a base station, which then performs AI operations based on this data with predefined distortion.
-This research pioneers the integration of semantic distortion considerations into AI training, treating it as an optimization problem to minimize network energy consumption while accommodating generalization gaps.
-The paper also presents a detailed DRL solution, demonstrating the effectiveness of the proposed algorithm through numerical results.
+This paper has explored efficient SemCom by addressing wireless resource allocation and semantic information extraction with data distortions.
+This is the first SemCom network optimization system that can maintain consistent semantic metrics and address the straggling issue of optimization of SemCom system.
+A novel approach has been introduced to enable users to transmit lossy data to a BS equipped with computing capabilities, which then performs AI operations based on the received data with a predefined distortion.
+This research has pioneered the integration of semantic distortion considerations into AI training, treating the learning process as an optimization problem to minimize the transmission energy consumption while accommodating generalization gaps.
+Moreover, this work has also presented an effective DRL solution, demonstrating the effectiveness of the proposed algorithm through numerical results.